 The County joined the Community Rating System (CRS) as a Class 8 in 2006 and based on work completed by staff in 2017, the County has improved to a Class 7, which took effect on May 1, 2018.
 As such, eligible policyholders within the County will receive a 15% discount on their flood insurance policies.
 Improving from a Class 8 (\$73 discount per policy) to a Class 7 (\$111 discount per policy) equates to an average additional savings of \$38 per policy, per year.
 However, the average discount increases from \$211 savings to \$317 savings for policies within the FEMA floodplain.
 The total premium discount for all flood insurance policies, as a Class 7 Community, exceeds \$20,000.
-Staff is currently working on additional creditable activities to improve the rating to a Class 6 Community.
+In 2022, staff performed additional work to be upgraded to a CRS Class 6, which will become effective in October of 2023.

-The Carroll County Floodplain Management Program requires protection of floodplains by setting minimum technical standards for performing floodplain studies and producing consistent, accurate, current, and verifiable floodplain mapping.
+The Carroll County Floodplain Management Program (Chap.
+153) requires protection of floodplains by setting minimum technical standards for performing floodplain studies and producing consistent, accurate, current, and verifiable https://carrollcomd.maps.arcgis.com/apps/ webappviewer/index.html? id=5d4faa1998ca4a14864 01a40f38d6df3 floodplain mapping.
 This mapping can be used to evaluate flood hazards, set flood insurance rate zones, and regulate new subdivision and building construction in and around floodplains.
 The floodplain mapping data long-term will enable prospective and existing property owners, lending institutions, and insurers to consider the risk prior to buying, building, financing, or insuring property, homes, or businesses subject to flood hazards.